 A Harvard Business Review study found that when businesses respond to all their customer reviews, they typically see more reviews and a higher overall star rating.
 Plus, responding to reviews also helps you rank higher on search engines.

 Google has confirmed that when you regularly respond to your reviews, it provides a Search Engine Optimization (SEO) lift.
 After all, Google values the same factors that your customers do.
 The more reviews you respond to, the more it shows that you care about engaging with each and every one of your customers.
+Therefor having an online review management strategy in place allows you to efficiently track and manage your reviews from various platforms and significantly enhance you visibility in Google search results.

 Be the top dealership in your area